kingkhalid310/kingkhalid310.github.io/_pages/about.md

 ## Connect

-Now: I’m open to postdoc and research scientist roles in neuroimaging, biomarkers, and clinical ML.
+I’m open to postdoc and research scientist roles in neuroimaging, biomarkers, and clinical ML.
 If you’re working on multimodal aging/AD cohorts, I’d love to connect.

 ---
 You can fork [this template](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and Markdown files, add your own PDFs and other content, and have your own site for free, with no ads!